 While the future is difficult to predict, we can conservatively hypothesize that our clients and our sales will progressively move towards more mobile solutions that cater to their individual lifestyles and working styles.

-By considering the future a little, we've proposed to move the platform onto a tablet device and changed the view to a dashboard where essentially it's designed to be customized to fit the needs of the user.
+By considering the future a little, we began to consider platforms such as portable tablet devices and changed the view to a dashboard where essentially it's designed to be customized to fit the needs of the user.

 One of the issues we found in our research was that, our users expressed that we had really great content, but that it was presented in an un-engaging way.